Neighborhood Traffic Programs

-If approved, VDOT will typically install the requested signs within 60 days of the date the request is approved.
+If approved, VDOT will install the requested signs.
 Signs may be funded by the county or town, or from the secondary or primary road allocation to the respective county.

-The Traffic Calming Program, through the “Traffic Calming Guide for Neighborhood Streets”, provides communities with guidance and procedures to identify and implement various traffic control measures on neighborhood streets, where appropriate.
+The Traffic Calming Program, as laid out in VDOT’s “Traffic Calming Guide for Neighborhood Streets”, provides communities with guidance and procedures to implement traffic calming on their neighborhood streets, where appropriate.

-VDOT will confirm the appropriateness of the proposed plan, provide technical support, and implement/install the traffic calming plan, subject to departmental policies and priorities.
+VDOT confirms the appropriateness of the proposed traffic calming plan and considers the implementation, subject to funding and other project priorities.

-Funds for the construction and maintenance of traffic calming measures may come entirely from the locality, the county’s Secondary Six Year Plan roadway funds, or some combination thereof.
+Funds for the construction and maintenance of traffic calming measures may come entirely from the locality or VDOT funds that may be available., or some combination thereof.
 The type and extent of funds that may be utilized should be discussed with VDOT.

-Requests for the above programs are made through the VDOT Resident Engineer (except in Fairfax, Prince William, and Loudoun counties, where the request is to the VDOT Regional Traffic Engineer).
-To locate your local VDOT resident engineer or for further information, contact your local VDOT office.
+Requests for the above programs are made through the VDOT Resident Engineer except in Fairfax, Prince William, and Loudoun counties, where the request is made to the VDOT District Traffic Engineer.
+For further information, contact your local VDOT office.

 The Commonwealth Transportation Board’s "Policy and Procedures for the Control of Residential Cut-Through Traffic” prescribes the requirements a town or county should follow to address cut-through traffic issues.

 To pursue action under the program the county or town makes a request to VDOT, along with supporting data verifying that the street meets the criteria for consideration and has community support.